Sam-Hedges/Sam-Hedges.github.io/docs/_projects/(1) Stylized-Fire.md

 Given the distortion, our UVs might exceed the 0-1 range, potentially leading to sections of the texture/ellipse being clipped due to the quad's size.
 To rectify this, we introduce a Vector1 property, Y Scale, and assign it to the Y of a Vector2 (X being 1), and then to the Tiling input.
 This lets us scale down the effect vertically, ensuring the fire fits within the quad.

-{% include elements/figure.html image="../assets/StylizedFire/Fire2Graph2.gif" caption="Add Caption" %}
+{% include elements/figure.html image="../assets/StylizedFire/Fire2Graph2.gif" %}

 Rather than directly inputting our UVs into an Ellipse node, I decided to apply additional offset to create a more teardrop or candle-flame-like shape.
 I accomplished this by using the Y axis (G output from a Split), inverting it with One Minus, and processing the result in a Power node with a B value of 2.
 A subsequent One Minus operation flips the vertical component back, but it should not make a difference given the ellipse's symmetry and centeredness.

-{% include elements/figure.html image="../assets/StylizedFire/Fire2Graph3.gif" caption="Add Caption" %}
+{% include elements/figure.html image="../assets/StylizedFire/Fire2Graph3.gif" %}

 Once we modify the UVs, we feed them into two Ellipse nodes, the first with a width of 0.7 and height of 0.5, and the second with both dimensions being 1.